Nex Machina Review

 Nex Machina 9

-While you can upgrade your primary weapon to be stronger, have increased range and increase the spread, secondary weapons play an integral part of the experience.
-From sniper-like power shots that can burn through countless foes, to remote-detonated bombs, these power-ups can save you in a pinch.
-If you find yourself between a wall and many neon colored bullets, you can dash through, granted you land in an empty area.
-Defensive power-ups, such as a shield, and even the triple dash is a necessity, as a single bullet will kill you.
-You’ll respawn almost instantly, but have to recollect your current upgrades.
+While you can upgrade your primary weapon to be stronger, have increased range, and increase the spread, secondary weapons play an integral part in the experience.
+From sniper-like power shots that can burn through countless foes to remote-detonated bombs, these power-ups can save you in a pinch.
+If you find yourself between a wall and many neon-colored bullets, you can dash through, granted you land in an empty area.
+Defensive power-ups, such as a shield and even the triple dash, are a necessity, as a single bullet will kill you.
+You'll respawn almost instantly but have to recollect your current upgrades.
 Use up all of your lives, and you continue depending on the current difficulty.
 Gone will be your current score, so you can forget about placing on the online leaderboards.

-Each world culminates with a massive boss battle, testing your lightning fast reflexes with bullet-hell style patterns that litter the entire stage with bright colors.
-While dodging is an essential component you must learn to master the art of dashing through bullet patterns.
-Each one is designed unique, ensuring that you won’t ever know what to expect.
-During critical moments, the bosses will alter their attack, and release a set amount of enemy waves to stop you.
+Each world culminates in a massive boss battle, testing your lightning-fast reflexes with bullet-hell style patterns that litter the entire stage with bright colors.
+While dodging is an essential component, you must learn to master the art of dashing through bullet patterns.
+Each boss is designed uniquely, ensuring that you won't ever know what to expect.
+During critical moments, the bosses will alter their attack and release a set number of enemy waves to stop you.
 Just like in Resogun, completing a world sends voxels soaring through the sky in a burst of glowing neon colors.

 Simply Put

-Although Nex Machina lacks online multiplayer, the game’s euphoric use of bright neon colors and impressive use of voxels is only surpassed by the tight gameplay mechanics.
-At its heart, Nex Machina is a modern day arcade shooter, with plenty of secrets and the addicting element that will have you challenging for a higher position on the leaderboards well into the wee hours of the night.
+Although Nex Machina lacks online multiplayer, the game's euphoric use of bright neon colors and impressive use of voxels is only surpassed by its tight gameplay mechanics.
+At its heart, Nex Machina is a modern-day arcade shooter, with plenty of secrets and an addicting element that will have you challenging for a higher position on the leaderboards well into the wee hours of the night.

 More Reviews on SelectButton